 These sights are pleasant, sure.
 But St. Petersburg sightseeing begins and ends with the Hermitage Museum, justifiably famous as one of the planet's best museums — easily on par with Madrid's Prado or Paris' Louvre.
 The Hermitage, housed in the Romanovs' Winter Palace, is actually two top-notch sightseeing experiences in one: an art gallery of European masters and an imperial residence.
 Enjoy the da Vincis, Rembrandts, and Matisses while imagining the ostentatious lifestyles of the czars who bought them.
 Between the canvases, you glide through some of the most opulent ballrooms and throne rooms ever built.
 Speedy sightseers can tackle most European museums in an hour or two, but the Hermitage demands as much time as you're willing to give it.
 (They finally turned out the lights on me while I was scrutinizing a Cézanne — a not-so-subtle hint that closing time had arrived.)
 Even "Day Two" in the Hermitage is better than "Day One" in most of Europe's museums.

 But so much of the Russian experience can't be displayed in a museum.
 To really delve into today's St. Petersburg, a walking tour with a top-notch guide is a must (consult a good guicebook for recommendations).
 At the market, you can peruse a long row of pickled goodies — cucumbers, of course, but also beets, tomatoes, chopped cabbage, peppers, cloves of garlic, and savory stalks from wild garlic plants.
 Nearby, salespeople dip twisted scraps of paper into big jars of honey — every shade of yellow — and offer gooey, dripping samples.
 Entering a neighborhood church with a local guide offers an illuminating perspective on the Russian Orthodox faith.
 Unless you have Russian friends, there's no better way to get this kind of insight on the Russian experience.
 Even for the most experienced traveler, St. Petersburg is nothing less than fascinating.
 The first visit feels like you're just getting a taste…and leaves you craving more.

-Cameron Hewitt is the co-author of Rick Steves' Eastern Europe.
+Cameron Hewitt is the co-author of the Rick Steves Eastern Europe guidebook.